ebi-ait/hca-to-scea-tools/README.md

 - You should add a related project E-HCAD-id if the project was split into separate E-HCAD-ids by adding this field: Comment[RelatedExperiment]

 sdrf file:
+- You need to add new columns with the full download path to fastq files (FASTQ URI) and fastq file names.
 - You need to add a factor value column as the last column in the sdrf file which matches the factor value(s) you gave as an argument.
 - You can add additional columns to the sdrf file for metadata you think is important using a 'Comment' field.
 This can include for example: treatment, immunophenotype, cell marker.